 Ingredients

-• Note: the idea here is to brush the glaze onto the chicken as it grills, as many times as possible, so that it imparts more flavor than if you were to just marinate it.
+- Note: ~ the idea here is to brush the glaze onto the chicken as it grills, as many times as possible!

 Instructions

-• Add the chicken to a medium bowl and toss with the olive oil and salt.
+- Add the chicken to a medium bowl and toss with the olive oil.

-• Add chicken thighs to the grill and cook for 5 minutes, or until they have nice grill marks.
-Flip them over and brush the glaze over top each thigh.
+- Add chicken thighs to the grill and cook for 3-5 minutes, or until they have nice grill marks.
+If things ever start burning too quickly, reduce the heat.
+Flip them over and brush the glaze on top of each thigh.
 Cover and grill for 2 more minutes.

-• Flip again and brush with more glaze.
-Flip back over and brush the tops again with more glaze.
+- Flip again and brush with more glaze.
+Flip back over and brush the tops again with more glaze (at this point you should have just a little bit of glaze leftover).
 Cover and cook for 3 more minutes.
 Brush the tops with the remaining glaze and serve!

 Items you can prep ahead (optional)